phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 145828
+#Number of Clinton Tweets: 146198
-#Number of Trump Tweets: 131967
+#Number of Trump Tweets: 132614
-#Number of Rubio Tweets: 37139
+#Total Number of Tweets: 60732
-#Number of Carson Tweets: 14045
+#Number of Rubio Tweets: 37339
-#Number of Bush Tweets: 13502
+#Number of Carson Tweets: 14149
-#Number of Sanders Tweets: 7941
+#Number of Bush Tweets: 13555
-#Total Number of Tweets:
+#Number of Sanders Tweets: 8165
 ---